slothbear/constellette/README.md

     gameID="YourGameID".*numWaitingFor="(\d+)"
     ```

-Now press the *Send Request* button in the *RESPONSE* section.
+Now tap the *Send Request* button in the *RESPONSE* section.
 If everything
 worked, the *Extracted:* line in the *RESPONSE EXTRACT* section should
 show the number of players yet to submit orders.